 Tell your doctor if you are pregnant or intend to become pregnant.

-This medicine may affect your baby during pregnancy and soon after birth.
-However,
+in your baby during pregnancy and soon after birth.
+Risk of neurodevelopmental disorders

-if you have epilepsy, it is very important to control your fits while you are pregnant.
+have epilepsy, it is very important to control your fits while you are pregnant.
+Your

-Your doctor can help you decide whether or not you should take Carbamazepine Sandoz
+doctor can help you decide whether or not you should take Carbamazepine Sandoz in

 Tell your doctor if you are breastfeeding or plan to breastfeed.